-In 2007, Blanton turned his focus to the world of Sports Broadcasting.
+In 2007, Blanton turned his focus to sports broadcasting.
 He began broadcasting beach volleyball games for a small cable station and then got an opportunity at Fox Sports West to cover high school football.
 From that start he has been climbing the ladder covering many sports including NBA, Beach Volleyball, NCAA College (Volleyball, Basketball and Football) and MLB while working for ABC, NBC, ESPN, Fox Sports Net and Universal Sports Network.

-Blanton is currently the broadcast analyst for NCAA women's college volleyball for ESPN, Pro Beach Volleyball worldwide (AVP and FIVB Tours) One of Dainís dream now is to go back to the Olympics in 2012, but this time as a broadcaster, to cover the sport that has given him so much.
+Blanton is currently the broadcast analyst for NCAA women's college volleyball for ESPN, Pro Beach Volleyball worldwide (AVP and FIVB Tours) One of Dainís dream now is to go back to the Olympics in 2016, but this time as a broadcaster, to cover the sport that has given him so much.
 After achieving Gold in 2000, Dain found himself in a unique position to lead and inspire.
 He has found his

 passion in mentoring and being a role model to help the next generation by traveling to schools nationwide conducting workshops and motivational speaking engagements.